The Fukushima tsunami 10 years later: A correspondent recounts the day that changed Japan

 As the nation shuttered its reactors, the power supply cratered.
 The iconic crosswalk in front of Tokyo’s Shibuya Station — normally a riot of lights and noise — went dark.
 The city felt like it had been hit by the world’s largest mute button.

 As one reactor after the next exploded over several days at the Fukushima Daiichi nuclear power plant, the disaster took on a sci-fi quality.
 People understood the death, but few could grasp the danger that might be in the air.
 The government was cagey about what was going on.
 Helicopters were dousing the reactors with water in emergency missions.
 On television, commentators stood over model nuclear reactors, explaining what might be happening, without really knowing.
-Amid the explosions, people fled the towns around the plant without even packing their bags, and farmers left without releasing their cattle, which later die still attached to their milking stanchions.
+Amid the explosions, people fled the towns around the plant without even packing their bags, and farmers left without releasing their cattle, which would later die still attached to their milking stanchions.

 Much farther away, in Tokyo, people worried even the capital would become uninhabitable — a realistic fear under the worst-case scenario, as the prime minister later revealed.

 Then there were aftershocks.
 Hundreds of them.
 For weeks.
-Many nights, after I returned from Hiroshima to Tokyo, my 30th floor apartment building would be slow-dancing as the ground shook, my closet doors opening and closing.
+Many nights, after I returned from Hiroshima to Tokyo, my 30th-floor apartment building would be slow-dancing as the ground shook, my closet doors opening and closing.

 By midsummer, with so many aspects of life in Japan feeling different, I had moved apartments.
 The new one was on the second floor.

-For the first week or so of the disaster, my job was to “anchor” the daily stories — that is, remain in Tokyo, monitor the news minute-by-minute, talk to Japanese and U.S. officials, and try to make sense of what on earth was happening to the country.
+For the first week or so of the disaster, my job was to “anchor” the daily stories — that is, remain in Tokyo, monitor the news minute by minute, talk to Japanese and U.S. officials, and try to make sense of what on earth was happening to the country.

-But eventually, I got a chance to head up to the disaster zone, where there were no functioning hotels.
+But eventually I got a chance to head up to the disaster zone, where there were no functioning hotels.
 I made my way to a particularly gutted city, Ishinomaki, and found a place to stay: with a local college professor who lived on a thimble-like hilltop, one patch of undestroyed land looking out over obliteration.
-Ostensibly, the professor, Koichi Ohtsu, had also agreed to help me make local contacts for my reporting.
+Ostensibly the professor, Koichi Ohtsu, had also agreed to help me make local contacts for my reporting.
 But he was a lousy translator.
 He couldn’t stop crying during interviews.

 Ohtsu was in his early 60s and lived with his mother, who had Alzheimer’s.
 Every day, as if explaining for the first time, Ohtsu pointed to the TV and told his mother about the peril the country was in.
 One night, the local news showed footage of the elementary school where Ohtsu’s mother once taught.
 Now it was a blackened skeleton.